 Investing in the Perfect FitFinding a shoe that looks great is nice, but the fact of the matter is that your footwear’s value depends almost entirely on how it fits.
 Sliding into shoes that are not the right size for your feet can prove to be disastrous when serving.
 When your footwear is too big, the risk exists for rolling an ankle, tripping, and so on.
 Donning kicks that are too small can cause ingrown toenails and aggravating blisters.
 It is also important to find missionary shoes that provide the support your arches need for daily use.
 Failing to wear the right footwear can lead to serious issues such as plantar fasciitis.
 Be sure to do your research before shopping, and be sure to stop by The Missionary Store before buying!

 Our experts will be able to provide more insight into the value of properly fitting footwear.
 Your toe box, for example, should allow for ample toe room.
 Eliminating small problems now will make a big difference in the future.
 Every negative of your shoes will be magnified tenfold over the course of your mission, which is why our missionary experts are here to help.

 Keeping your feet happy and healthy will go a long way toward making your life much more enjoyable while proselytizing for the Church.
 Next time, we’ll continue this topic by discussing more foot and shoe care tips to help make the mission more comfortable.
-Our store provides the best LDS missionary clothing to Ogden and beyond, supplying customers with quality and guidance every step of the way.
-Stop by our Mormon clothing store today or contact us to get started!
+Our store provides the best Latter-Day Saint missionary clothing to Ogden and beyond, supplying customers with quality and guidance every step of the way.
+Stop by The Missionary Store clothing store today or contact us to get started!